madhavlab/wissap23.madhavlab.com/cfa.md

 - 20th November 2023 - Results announced
 - 25th November 2023 - Registration of Authors
 - 30th November 2023 - Camera Ready Submission Deadline

+## Travel Support

+As a part of the commitments to foster diversity and inclusion and to support early-career members of the Audio Processing/MIR community, we are pleased to offer several financial support opportunities for authors of the accepted abstracts.
+To apply submit the <a href="https://forms.office.com/r/1QivCDzXi9" target="_blank" class="btn btn-primary custom-button">Travel Grants</a> form before 20th November 2023.

+We would like to thank the generous support of our sponsors, for supporting our community.

 ---